ngrogg/kattis-solutions/cpp/README.md

 GroggFilip is my solution to the problem "Filip" <br/>
 GroggTwoSum is my solution to the problem "Two Sum" <br/>
 GroggTriangleArea is my solution to the problem "Triangle Area" <br/>
+GroggJumboJavelin is my solution to the problem "Jumbo Javelin" <br/>
+GroggIsItHalloween is my solution to the problem "IsItHalloween.com" <br/>

 Please do not copy my solutions directly into Kattis! <br/>